The European market potential for pacific white shrimp

 Netherlands, Belgium and Germany: an interconnected group of markets

-The Netherlands imported almost 40,000 tonnes of Pacific white shrimp in 2018, Germany 30,000 tonnes and Belgium 22,000 tonnes.
-Contrary to imports in Southern Europe, imports in these three markets largely consist of raw, blanched and cooked peeled products and further value-added products.
+The Netherlands imported just over 45,000 tonnes of Pacific white shrimp in 2019, Germany 15,000 tonnes and Belgium 18,500 tonnes.
+Contrary to imports in Southern Europe, imports in these 3 markets largely consist of raw, blanched and cooked peeled products and further value-added products.
 Consumers in North Western Europe are less likely to use whole shrimp in their dishes.
 They favour the convenience of a product that is easy to peel and ready or almost ready to eat.

-Pacific white shrimp is imported into North Western Europe in two ways: as a finished product mostly in retail or wholesale packs with peeled products ready to sell in retail and food service, or as bulk blocks of peeled products, which are imported by re-processors like Heiploeg (Parlevliet van de Plas), Klaas Puul (Dutch Seafood Company) and Morubel (Shore).
+Pacific white shrimp is imported into Northwestern Europe through different companies, depending on the product.
+Examples are re-processors like Heiploeg (Parlevliet van de Plas), Klaas Puul (Dutch Seafood Company) and Morubel (Shore).
 These re-processors thaw the blocks, process them into the desired product and package them for distribution in retail or sale to other industry players.

 The number of buyers for finished products is huge, while the number of buyers of bulk products is rather limited.
 That segment is rapidly consolidating because scale is required to remain competitive.
 This means that buyers for these companies look for increasingly big quantities for which they negotiate strongly on prices.
 The buyers of finished products often deal with smaller volumes, although it depends on whether they supply wholesale or retail markets.
 Suppliers of finished products for retail generally buy bigger volumes than those that buy for wholesale.